astronomer/docs/learn/airflow-setup-teardown.md

 </TabItem>
 <TabItem value="decorators">

-With the`@setup` and `@teardown` decorators, you can define the setup/teardown relationship between two tasks either by defining direct dependencies or by providing the object of the setup task as an argument to the teardown task.
+With the`@setup` and `@teardown` decorators, you can define the setup/teardown workflow between two tasks either by defining direct dependencies or by providing the object of the setup task as an argument to the teardown task.

 The latter pattern is often used to pass information like a resource id from the setup task to the teardown task.